 Air Travel has Resumed, with Exceptions

-While the Cayman port’s remain closed to tourism, air travel has resumed with certain caveats.
-All flights are currently operated by Cayman Airways to select destinations in the US, Jamaica, and Honduras, while Cayman maintains an airbridge with the UK through a biweekly British Airways flight.
+While the Cayman port’s remained closed in 2021, air travel resumed with certain caveats.
+All flights operated by Cayman Airways to select destinations in the US, Jamaica, and Honduras, while Cayman maintains an airbridge with the UK through a biweekly British Airways flight.
 Those permitted to enter Cayman include residents (Caymanians, permanent residents, and work permit holders), those who own property in the Cayman Islands, students, and those with close family ties to residents.

-All those who enter the Cayman Islands from abroad must self-isolate at home with a monitoring device for 5 days if fully vaccinated and 14 days if not.
-Thanks to these continued measures, all of Cayman’s cases over the last several months have been limited to those in isolation, preventing any community spread.
+All those who enter the Cayman Islands from abroad had to self-isolate at home with a monitoring device for 5 days if fully vaccinated and 14 days if not.
+Thanks to those continued measures, all of Cayman’s cases over the last several months have been limited to those in isolation, preventing any community spread.

 What’s Happening in Cayman Now?

-While a few new cases have been detected, the risk of the COVID-19 virus is still considered minimal.
-Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel since reopening the airports, but those affected can now quarantine comfortably at home.
+While a few new cases have been detected, the risk of the COVID-19 virus is minimal.
+Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel since reopening the airports back in 2021, but those affected can now quarantine comfortably at home.

-As of now, there is no community spread of COVID-19 in the Cayman Islands, and, coupled with the facts that masks are no longer mandatory, gatherings up to 1,000 are permitted, and the country is slowly reopening to new arrivals, life is basically back to ‘normal.’
+As of now, there is no community spread of COVID-19 in the Cayman Islands, and, coupled with the facts that masks are no longer mandatory, gatherings up to 1,000 are permitted, and the country is fully reopened to new arrivals, life is back to ‘normal.’
 There is truly no way to describe the feeling of being able to freely visit friends, dine in restaurants and shop in-store with confidence.

 Interested to live in the Caribbean?
 Set up offshore with Cayman Enterprise City.
 Take advantage of the tax neutral economy, get in contact today as see how we can support your offshore business.